Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 ## Check that the function is reachable

-Now that the Function has been deployed it can be verified using the health url:
+Now that the function has been deployed it can be verified using the health url:

 ```
 https://<function-url>/api/health